MADHURYAHAIT/Tora/README.md

-An Social Platform which can be used to share ai generated videos.
+An Social Platform which can be used to share ai generated videos & happiness.